Receive data from Epiq Solution's Bitshark RF board

 Specify the data type of the output signal as double, single, or int16.
 The default is int16, with a range of [-32768, 32767].
 This block supports the following complex output data types:

-When you set OutputDataType to double-precision floating point or single-precision floating point, the range is [-1, 1].
+When you set OutputDataType to either Double-precision floating point or Single-precision floating point, the range is [-1, 1].

 Ensure a set of frames without overrun